Eunnylans/Eunnylans/README.md

 ------

 - 🔭 WBS Coding School
-- 🌱 I’m currently learning Data Science!!!
+- 🌱 I’m currently learning Data Science!!
 - 👯 I’m looking forward to collaborating on Interesting Projects
 - 🤔 I’m looking for help with Angular & NextJs
 - 💬 Ask me about Anything.
 I will be 100% honest with you